AkhilHaroldPeter/Python/Python-Projects/Project1-Treasure_Island/Readme.md

 sudo apt install python3

-## Usage
-This project serves as a demonstration of proficiency in the basics of Python and if statements.
-You can explore the code to understand how Python is used to implement basic programming concepts and conditional statements.

 ## After you have installed python you can run the code by following the below steps:
 - Clone the repository to your local machine: https://github.com/AkhilHaroldPeter/Python.git (If this is your first time doing this, please follow through the following documentation: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)